Tremainm/AStarAlgorithm/docs/index.md

 > **T.1: Use aliases to express semantic intent and avoid repeating complex types**

 All of these issues are exactly what motivated the refactor in week 4.
-Getting the algorithm working first was the right move,  but once it worked, taking the time to improve the structure made the code genuinely better: easier to test, easier to extend, and much more closely aligned with what modern C++ should look like.
+Getting the algorithm working first was the right move for me,  but once it worked, taking the time to improve the structure made the code genuinely better: easier to test, easier to extend, and much more closely aligned with what modern C++ should look like.

+**NOTE:** The code from Week 3 will change from week 4 onwards.
+The Week 3 section is just important to show my progression through project development.

 ---